leancodepl/leanpipe/docs/specs/LeanPipeProtocol.md

 The `Subscribe` message contains the following properties:

 * `Id` (`Guid`) - Subscription ID for response correlation purposes on the client.
 Must be generated on the client.
-* `TopicType` (`string`) - The topics [type descriptor](https://github.com/leancodepl/contractsgenerator/blob/209f8f4354fc4755879d1fd38d6e7293858ded42/contracts.proto#L162) from the generated contracts.
+* `TopicType` (`string`) - The topics [type descriptor name](https://github.com/leancodepl/contractsgenerator/blob/209f8f4354fc4755879d1fd38d6e7293858ded42/contracts.proto#L162) from the generated contracts.
 * `Topic` (`JsonDocument`) - The serialized Topic Instance the Client requests to subscribe to.

 Example: